 - Read all the above.
 Those insights will apply here too.

-- Since starting a new shop requires a large amount of funding to begin with, using a SaaS is budget friendly.
-SaaS is subscription based whereas On-Premise Software often requires a license.
+- Since starting a new shop requires a large amount of funding to begin with, using a SaaS is budget-friendly.
+SaaS is subscription-based whereas On-Premise Software often requires a license.
 This license to own the rights to On-Premise Software is quite costly.
-Though, SaaS start with a small fee depending on how many users and the size of your operation.
+Though, SaaS starts with a small fee depending on how many users and the size of your operation.

 - SaaS can expand and can be customized to the needs of your shop as your business grows.